 You can come see us at the studio to get information from our receptionist.
 She will be able to tell you which artist would be better for your project and she’ll be able to book you an appointment that will suit both you and the artist’s availabilities.
 If you already know with which artist you’d like to work with, you can call us, send us a message on Facebook or send us an e-mail to book a consultation!
 We prefer having consultation appointments to make sure the artist understands what you want to get done and for you to be comfortable with your tattooist.

-If you need to get a drawing done by one of our artists, we will schedule an appointments.
+Yes you need an appointment!
 Occasionally, we have space throughout the day for walk-ins if it’s something simple with no modifications on the drawing you provide.
-You can call at the studio to see our availabilities or pass by to book yourself a tattoo session!
+You can call at the studio to see our availabilities!
 Please remember that we ask for a deposits in order to book a tattoo appointment!

 Yes, if we have time, we do.
 Although, it is important to know that it’s not always the case.
 Our artists are booked in advance most of the time.
 Therefore it is better if you book an appointment.
 You can call us to know if we have availabilities today: (450) 933-9398.